-Collaborative Filtering (CF) is a technique for recommending desirable items to each user based on the dataset of users’ preferences.
+Collaborative filtering (CF) is a technique for recommending desirable items to each user based on the dataset of users’ preferences.
 Since users’ preferences are based on human sensitivity, methods that can deal with the uncertainty inherent in data can be effective.
-Rough clustering can deal with the uncertainty by introducing Rough set theory to Hard C-Means clustering (HCM).
-In rough clustering, there are Generalized Rough C-Means clustering, Rough Set C-Means clustering, Rough Membership C-Means clustering(RMCM), and so on.
-In this study, we focus on RMCM which doesn’t need to set the parameters for determining cluster centers.
+Rough clustering can deal with the uncertainty by introducing rough set theory to hard C-means clustering (HCM).
+In rough clustering, various methods are proposed including generalized rough C-means, rough set C-means, and rough membership C-means (RMCM).
+In this study, we focus on RMCM which does not need to set the parameters for determining cluster centers.

-However, since the original RMCM is a heuristic method, It is hard to discuss the validity of clustering.
-Therefore, we introduce objective function-based RMCM (RMCM2) which can be a basis for the discussion of the validity of clustering and further theoretical developments by introducing objective function.
-The objective function of RMCM2 is introduced to have a same update rule for cluster center in RMCM.
+However, since the original RMCM is a heuristic method, it is hard to discuss the validity of clustering.
+Therefore, we introduce objective function-based RMCM (RMCM2) which can be a basis for the discussion of the validity of clustering and further theoretical developments by introducing an objective function, which is designed to produce the same update rule for cluster center as RMCM.

-In this study, we proposed two types of collaborative filtering methods based on RMCM2, namely, user-based RMCM2-CF and item-based RMCM2-CF. user-based RMCM2-CF is a method that extracts similar groups of users by using RMCM2 and recommends items which have high evaluations in the group.
-On the other hand, item-based RMCM2-CF is a method that extracts similar groups of items by using RMCM2 and make recommendation degree of users which made a high evaluation to the items in the groups high.
+In this study, we propose two types of CF methods based on RMCM2, namely, user-based RMCM2-CF and item-based RMCM2-CF. User-based RMCM2-CF extracts user-clusters by RMCM2 and recommends items that have high preference degrees in each user-cluster.
+On the other hand, item-based RMCM2-CF extracts item-clusters by RMCM2 and recommends each item to users that have high preference degrees in the item-cluster to which the item belongs.

-Also, we verified their recommendation performances by applying them to real-world datasets, namely, NEEDS-SCAN/PANEL dataset and Movielens-100k dataset and comparing other CF methods, namely, HCM-CF, RMCM-CF and memory-based CF. We used ROC-AUC as the evaluation.
+Furthermore, we verified the recommendation performances of the proposed methods by applying them to real-world datasets, namely, NEEDS-SCAN/PANEL dataset and MovieLens-100k dataset, and comparing other CF methods, namely, HCM-CF, RMCM-CF, and memory-based CF. We used ROC-AUC as an evaluation indicator of the recommendation performance.

-From the result, we showed that RMCM2-CF has the same or better performance as RMCM-CF and better performance than HCM-CF by adjusting the roughness parameter τ and maintain high performance regardless of the initial number of cluster C. Also, we found that item-based methods have better performance than user-based methods if the data has enough number of items like a Movielens-100k dataset.
+From the result of numerical experiments, we confirmed that the performance of RMCM2-CF is the same or better than RMCM-CF, and better than HCM-CF by adjusting the roughness parameter τ and it maintains high performance regardless of the initial number of clusters, C. Also, we found that item-based methods have better performance than user-based methods if the data has enough number of items like MovieLens-100k dataset.

-In summary, the results show that the consideration of the uncertainty of rough clustering is effective for a CF task.
-Also, we can expect that our proposed methods can be a basis for a better clustering-based collaborative filtering algorithm by introducing other methods.

-As a future task, we plan to introduce noise removal to RMCM2-CF.
+In summary, the results show that the consideration of the uncertainty by rough clustering is effective for CF tasks.
+We expect that our proposed methods can be a basis for better clustering-based CF algorithms by modifying the objective function.
+As a future task, we plan to introduce noise rejection scheme to RMCM2-CF to reduce the influence of outliers.